February 2025

 During the years of traumatising extremities of weather, I never ceased to be fond of the great outdoors.
 I enjoyed being outside, as much as potentially sharing my pictures with you.

-After spooking the heron I retreated to the roadside, backed off by a fence, hoping to blend my grey jacket in with the tarmac of the road.
-Woodburn can be seen in the distance.
+I retreated to the roadside, where I was backed off by a fence, in an attempt to blend my grey jacket with the tarmac of the road, after spooking the heron.
+In the background, Woodburn is visible.

 Leonie wearing a grey sweater and a pink beanie, sitting in a grassy field and taking a photograph with a camera mounted on a tripod.
 The background features a pastoral landscape with rolling green hills, a partly cloudy sky, and a road.
 The overall impression is one of peaceful outdoor photography in a serene rural setting.